 '''

 def require_min_balance(acct,min)

-always acct.balance >= min;
+always acct.balance >= min?

 end;

 '''

 Now suppose we call require_min_balance(a,10) on some account a.
 (This is just calling the method from an ordinary statement, either at the top level or some other method, not from a constraint expression.)
 Thereafter the balance in the account a must be at least 10 (a persistent constraint).
+We use a ? annotation on the variable min to make it read-only with respect to this constraint - otherwise the solver would be free to change either the account balance or the local variable min.
+Section 3 includes a discussion of read-only annotations; as noted earlier, we do not include rules for read-only annotations in the semantics, but they would be straightforward to add.

-Note the consequences of call by value for such methods.
+Note the consequences of our calling convention for such methods.
 Consider:

 '''

-a := BankAccount.new;
+Test 39 | a := BankAccount.new;

 m := 10;

-def require_min_balance(a,m);
+require_min_balance(a,m);

-m := 100;
+m := 100

 '''

-Even though we reassigned m, the minimum balance for the account stays at 10, since we passed m by value.

-Of course, we are passing the account a by value as well.
+Even though we reassigned m, the minimum balance for the account stays at 10, since we passed m (a primitive type) by value.
+Of course, we are passing the account a by value as well:

 '''

 a := BankAccount.new;

-def require_min_balance(a,10);
+require_min_balance(a,10);

 a := BankAccount.new;

 '''